hamdifarid/ClickerUI/README.md

  - The program automatically stores the data in a file to recall last created rectangle and speed..

 ## Color Clicking (Shift + D) to start

--Select a specific color to click on.
+ - Select a specific color to click on

+.